IPT-MMDA/Living_Planet_Symposium_2025/README.md

 This page highlights presentations and posters contributed by [Department of Mathematical Modelling and Data Analysis (MMDA)](https://mmda.ipt.kpi.ua/) researchers at the Living Planet Symposium 2025.

-We are organizators of the "F.05.03 Tracking conflict impacts: Earth Observation for socio-economic resilience and global policy support" section.
+We are organizators of the "**F.05.03 Tracking conflict impacts: Earth Observation for socio-economic resilience and global policy support**" section.

 ____
 ## 📢 Presentations

-**F.05.03 Tracking conflict impacts: Earth Observation for socio-economic resilience and global policysupport**, Friday, 27 June 14:30-16:00, [Link](https://lps25.esa.int/programme/programme-session/?id=23447350-6132-40FF-9020-FAC1500C728A)
+**F.05.03 Tracking conflict impacts: Earth Observation for socio-economic resilience and global policy support**, Friday, 27 June 14:30-16:00, [Link](https://lps25.esa.int/programme/programme-session/?id=23447350-6132-40FF-9020-FAC1500C728A)

 | Name | Title | Link |